Methodology

 What it doesn't do

-Only counts BP tournaments we have a cached Tabbycat snapshot for.
+Only counts BP tournaments we have a snapshot for.
 Pre-2021 majors are still being indexed.
-Names are matched by a sorted-token key to handle word-order variation, but debaters who appear under different middle names across tournaments sometimes split into two rows.
-There are 21 known cases.
+Names are matched by a sorted-token key to handle word-order variation, but a debater who appears under different middle names across tournaments can still split into two rows in a handful of cases.
 The 50/50 blend weight is a default, not a validated optimum.

 What it doesn't do